sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

 Reading from Dataset
 ---------------------

-It reads sample Dataset files.
+It reads the sample Dataset files.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^